csnemes/tracer/README.md

     Moved to netstandard 2.0
 * 2.1.0
     Can use TracerFodySpecialKeyPrefix environment variable to define prefix (instead of $) in $return and $exception.
+* 2.2.0
+    Updated to Fody 3.x
+    TraceOn and NoTrace can be put on structs and constructors

 Version History for Tracer.4NLog:
 ---